All problems and their subsequent solutions are social.

-The good thing about solutions is that they’re typically social-proof and benefit from the network effect: What works for one person multiplies as commonality gets shared with the next.
+The good thing about solutions is that they’re typically social-proof and benefit from the network effect: What works for one person multiplies as commonality gets shared with the next, like a vaccine.

 The simplest form of information exchange is language.
 Words are memes.
-And memes can be rebranded and copy-pasted, completely overriding the origin.
-Even Dunkin’ Donuts made the word doughnut extinct.
+And memes can be rebranded and copy-pasted, and in some cases, rendered outdated.
+It was Dunkin’ Donuts that made the word “doughnut” extinct.

-At the root of every solitary puzzle is a chance to do our best, to graduate from the individual to some type of collective high where the concept gets received and adopted.
+At the root of every solitary puzzle is a chance to do our best, graduate from the individual vision, and gravitate toward some collective high where the concept gets received and adopted.

-Thinking, doing, and building all require form maintenance to ensure longevity.
-‘Build it, and they will come is’ therefore a canard.
-A product’s existence depends on the strength of marketing and overall spreadability.
+Thinking, doing, and building all require a form of starting and maintenance to ensure longevity.
+‘Build it, and they will come’ is, therefore, a canard.
+A product’s existence depends on the strength of usability, marketing, and overall spreadability.

 The Lindy effect says if a book is around a decade, it’ll last for another 50 years.
 Ideas and products are at the mercy of banter and eyeballs.
 Whatever gets shared continues to stick around in the public narrative conscience.